How to Talk About Sex

 Alternatively, if you want to talk about sex because you have a need or a desire you haven’t shared.
 Then you can ask your partner for a time to talk or start the conversation when neither of you are distracted, or tired.
 In this case, you are best to have this conversation outside the bedroom.
 Then go slowly.
 You can stop the conversation at any time.
 And, here’s the cool thing.
 If you are the one who has the courage to bring up the conversation, your partner is likely going to thank you.
 They probably want to talk about it too, but haven’t know how to talk about it.

 Either way, before starting a conversation about sex, notice your body… notice your turn-on… notice your withdrawal.
 What do you need?
 Support yourself gently and kindly as you embark on this new frontier of talking about sex.

 The conversation can happen with a lover of many years – in the kitchen, in bed, anywhere.
 It can happen with a potential new love.
 It can even happen while talking to your buddy or best girlfriend and if you happened to get turned on by the conversation, it doesn’t mean anything other than the fact that you’re alive, human, open and in-tune with the energy of the conversation.

-The conversation and the turn-on can happen anywhere… in the car, at your desk, in the grocery store.
+When we’re speaking up about the pleasurable feelings we’re having, the conversation and the turn-on can happen anywhere… in the car, at your desk, in the grocery store.
 And, just because we’re turned on doesn’t mean we have to have sex.
 You might let it juice up the rest of your life.